-Journey Home is one of the leading independent living programs which helps young women from Delaware.
+Journey Home is one of the leading independent living programs which helps teens from Delaware.
 Our strategy is based on five core principles: healthy living, education, life skills, personal responsibility and social integration.
 We think that these are the core key areas to learn how to be a successful adult in our society.

 But is our program the best possible choice for your daughter?
 Every new resident must have an admission interview, be between 16 and 21 years old and generally our program is indicated for depressive and anxiety disorders, body image issues, ADHD and other learning issues, academic struggles and low self-esteem.